TadiT7/treble_experimentations_wiki/Xiaomi-Mi-5X.md

 Following issues found:
 * Bluetooth not working
 * Automatic brightness missing as an option
-* Camera's features like slow motion video and HDR(doesn't look like HDR), photo and video capturing are working.
-Third-party cameras were tested only with gapps installed(both cameras tested did not work without gapps).
+* Camera's features like slow motion video and HDR, was tested with camera app from other ROM.
+Photo and video capturing are working.

 Not tested:
 * VoLTE
-* using two SIM cards
-* microSD

-Other than that everything else looks like working, including IR transmitter.
+Other than that everything else looks like working, including IR transmitter, SD card, using both SIM cards.